-4. For the purposes of, and pursuant to section 128 of the Resource Management Act 1991 ('the Act'), the Council may review this consent annually commencing 6 months from the commencement of the consented activities, for the purposes of:
+4. For the purposes of, and pursuant to section 128 of the Resource Management Act 1991 ('the Act'), the Council reserves the right tomay review this consent annually commencing 12-6 months from the date-commencement of the consented activities this consent is granted, for the purposes of:

-- (a) dealing with any adverse effect on the environment which may arise from the exercise of this consent that were not foreseen at the time of granting of the consent, and which it is therefore more appropriate to deal with at a later stage; and/or - (b) requiring the consent holder to adopt the best practical option to remove or reduce any adverse effects on the environment resulting from the exercise of this consent.
+- (a) dealing with any adverse effect on the environment which may arise from the exercise of this consent that were not foreseen at the time of granting of the consent, and which it is therefore more appropriate to deal with at a later stage; and/or - (b) requiring the consent holder to adopt the best practical option to remove or reduce any adverse effects on the environment resulting from the exercise of this consent;-and/or - (c) requiring compliance with operative rules in the Tasman Resource Management Plan or its successor; or - (d) requiring consistency with any relevant regional plan, district plan, national environmental standard or Act of Parliament.